ESO Astronomical Glossary - V

 Visible and Infrared Survey Telescope for Astronomy (VISTA)

-VISTA is a new 4 m wide-field telescope currently under development.
-On its completion in 2007, it is set to be the world-leading facility for large imaging surveys at infrared wavelengths.
+VISTA is a 4-metre wide-field survey telescope.
+It is the world-leading facility for large imaging surveys at infrared wavelengths.
 It is located at ESO's Paranal site in Chile.

 Very Large Telescope (VLT)